Discover the South Downs

 Other walks

 As you might expect, there are dozens if not hundreds of walks that crisscross the South Downs.
-These include a Heritage Coast Walk, The Centurion Way, The Monarch’s Way, and more.
-If you want to explore and discover the South Downs, it’s well worth investing in a guidebook or map and there are useful maps and resources at: South Downs National Park
+These include a Heritage Coast Walk, the Centurion Way, The Monarch’s Way, and more.
+If you want to explore and discover the South Downs, it’s well worth investing in a guidebook or map.

 Accessibility

-There is an initiative called Miles Without Stiles which includes routes suitable for wheelchair users, pushchairs, dog walkers, and anyone with limited mobility.
+There is an initiative called Miles Without Stiles, which includes routes suitable for wheelchair users, pushchairs, dog walkers, and anyone with limited mobility.
 There are currently six routes with more planned.
-You can download these routes here: Miles Without Stiles
+You can download these routes here at the South Downs National Park website.

 Towns and villages of interest along the way